 Or, they say you can remove the tape.
 Which defeats the purpose of having the tape.
+Sigh.

 Due to the issues with the grip tape not working so great, Beech Lane has done away with it on the 2-pack version of their camper levelers.

-Instead of the grip tape, they have included two rubber mats (just like Andersen has available) which help to prevent these RV levelers from slipping as you roll your rig up onto them.
+Now, instead of the grip tape, they have included two rubber mats (just like Andersen has available) which help to prevent these RV levelers from slipping as you roll your rig up onto them.

 Why they don't include the rubber mat instead of the grip tape on the single pack of their RV leveling ramps is beyond us.

 The Beech Lane Camper Levelers can be purchased for a little less money than the Andersen RV Levelers.
 This gives a competitive reason to consider them.

 Beech Lane Camper Levelers Features and Specs: